 The Short Story:

 Hello out there and welcome to the Travel Makes Me Happy blog!
-My name is KJ and I’ve discovered many things throughout my lifetime.
+My name is KJ, one of the founding voices of this team!
+I’ve discovered many things throughout my lifetime, but the joy of travel has been one of the most impactful discoveries.
 I am from one of the (in my opinion) best cities in the world, New Orleans, Louisiana.
 I have always been surrounded with great food, great music, and fun growing up and living here.
 There is always a festival, music, or food event to fill the weekends in New Orleans.

-The most impactful discovery I have had is that travel is an experience that truly makes me happy.
-I am a relatively new “empty nester” who has rediscovered international travel and learned many things along the way that I hope to share with others.
-I never really stopped traveling, the focus and destinations have just shifted now that my sons are older and not “in the nest” anymore.
-Hopefully, by sharing my experiences, planning tips, travel reviews, and destination information that I’ve gathered along my travel journey it will help others in their own travel discoveries.
+I am a relatively new “empty nester” who has rediscovered international travel and learned many things along the way and hope to share experiences with others.
+I never really stopped traveling, the focus and destinations have just shifted now that our sons are older and not “in the nest” anymore.
+Hopefully, by sharing experiences, planning tips, travel reviews, and destination information that we’ve gathered along in this travel journey it will help others in their own travel discoveries.

-The long version of who I am and why I do this started when I was 16 years old and traveled internationally for the first time to Bali, Indonesia.
-That trip was transformative both in igniting my love for travel, but also in opening my eyes to everything the world has to offer and how similar we are no matter what our location is on this planet.
+The long version of why travel is so important started when I was 16 years old and traveled internationally for the first time to Bali, Indonesia.
+That trip was transformative both in igniting a love for travel, but also in opening my eyes to everything the world has to offer and how similar we are no matter what our location is on this planet.

-My background is in art and teaching and I was an art teacher as well as working artist (still am) for many years while my family was young.
+My background is in art and teaching and was an art teacher as well as working artist for many years while my family was young.

 Getting back to travel and new destinations